Skip to main content

 A wall calendar covered in red X marks showing an unbroken 40-day streak

 Not everyone thinks of this as "tracking," but it is.
-When you text your running buddy at 6 a.m. with a thumbs up, that is a log entry with social stakes attached.
+When you text your running buddy at 6 a.m. with a thumbs up, that is a log entry with social pressure attached.

 Partners work because humans perform better when watched.
 Groups multiply that effect.
 A Slack channel with five friends where everyone posts their daily workout selfie creates more pressure than any app streak.
 It also turns tracking into relationship, which is why it tends to stick longer than solo methods.
-Read our breakdown of accountability partner vs app to see where each shines.
+Read our breakdown of a human partner versus an app to see where each shines.

 The weakness is dependency.
 If your partner ghosts you, your system collapses.
 And most groups lose steam around week three.
 A good accountability group has a leader, clear rules, and consequences for no-shows.
 Without those, it becomes a feelings circle.